UTexas

 Sec.
 11–102.
 Application and Jurisdiction

 2. Any student who engages in conduct that violates the institutional rules and policies, specific instructions issued by an administrative official of the institution or the University of Texas System acting in the course of his or her authorized duties, or federal, state, or local laws is subject to discipline.
-The provisions of this rule cover conduct occurring on campus.
-It also covers conduct occurring off-campus, including but not limited to university off-campus activities such as field trips, internships, rotations or clinical assignments, regardless of whether civil or criminal penalties are also imposed for such conduct.
-This Rule does not apply to matters subject to the University Handbook of Operating Procedures 3-3031 (“HOP 3-3031”) as that policy’s provisions control, except to the extent that such matters are assessed under Track C of HOP 3-3031 and are referred to the Dean of Students.
+The provisions of this rule cover conduct occurring on campus, as well as conduct occurring off-campus when the conduct substantially affects a person’s education or employment with the University or poses a risk of harm to members of the University community.
+This Rule does not apply to matters subject to the University Handbook of Operating Procedures 3-3031 (“HOP 3-3031”) as that policy’s provisions control and require processing by the Department of Investigations and Adjudications.

-3. Impact of Other Proceedings.
-University disciplinary action may be instituted against a student charged with conduct that potentially violates both the civil/criminal law and University policy or rules without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
-Proceedings under this Chapter may be carried out prior to, simultaneously with, or following criminal proceedings off campus.
+4. University disciplinary action may be instituted against a student charged with conduct that potentially violates both the civil/criminal law and University policy or rules without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
+Proceedings under this Chapter may be carried out prior to, simultaneously with, or following criminal proceedings.
 Disciplinary decisions and sanctions imposed under this Chapter will not be subject to change based upon the outcome of criminal charges or decisions.

-4. University disciplinary action instituted by the Dean of Students will be based upon the “Preponderance of Evidence” standard.
+5. University disciplinary action instituted by Student Conduct will be based upon the “Preponderance of Evidence” standard.
 This standard is satisfied if the action is deemed more likely to have occurred than not.
+If an alternative set of facts is deemed by a Student Conduct Panel, a Hearing Officer, or Student Conduct to be equally plausible to the set of facts that results in a finding of violation, the standard is not met.

-5. Choice of Provision.
-Administrative processing of any alleged violation of institutional rules will advance procedurally under The General Information Catalog that is in effect on the day that the Dean of Students receives notification of the alleged violation and not the date on which the alleged violation is noted to have occurred.
+6. Administrative processing of any alleged violation of institutional rules will advance procedurally under The General Information Catalog that is in effect on the day that Student Conduct receives notification of the alleged violation and not the date on which the alleged violation is noted to have occurred.

 Subchapter 11–200.
 Student Conduct Administration